redjohnsh/arewelibadwaitayet/README.md

 | `npm run astro ...`       | Run CLI commands like `astro add`, `astro check` |
 | `npm run astro -- --help` | Get help using the Astro CLI                     |

-## 👀 Want to learn more?

-Feel free to check [our documentation](https://docs.astro.build) or jump into our [Discord server](https://astro.build/chat).

 ## Contributing

-If you spot an app that is not yet listed on the page you can just fork the repo and add it to the `src/apps.ts` file.
-Each app has four fields which are required.
-The app **must** be published on [flathub](https://flathub.org) for it to work.
+If you come across an app that's missing from our list, you can actively contribute by forking this repository and adding it to the `src/apps.ts` file.
+Each app entry should include four mandatory fields.
+Note that the app **must** be published on [Flathub](https://flathub.org) for it to be considered.

+We appreciate your contributions and look forward to growing our collection of LibAdwaita-powered apps!